SportsBubble/aws-waf-security-automations/README.md

 ## Deploy

-- From your designated S3 bucket where you uploaded the deployment assets, copy the link location for the `aws-waf-security-automations.template` file.
+- From your designated S3 bucket where you uploaded the deployment assets, copy the Object URL for the `aws-waf-security-automations.template` file.
+The location will be in the format: 'https://<YOUR_TEMPLATE_OUTPUT_BUCKET>.s3.amazonaws.com/aws-waf-security-automations/<VERSION>/aws-waf-security-automations.template'.
-- Using AWS CloudFormation, launch the Security Automations for AWS WAF solution stack using the copied Amazon S3 link for the `aws-waf-security-automations.template` file.
+- Using AWS CloudFormation, launch the Security Automations for AWS WAF solution stack using the copied Amazon S3 Object URL for the `aws-waf-security-automations.template` file.

 **Note:** When deploying the template for your CloudFront endpoint, you can launch it only from the `us-east-1` Region.